AdobeDocs/commerce-php/src/pages/architecture/framework.md

 ## Organization

-Here is the Magento Framework folder structure:
+Here is the Commerce framework folder structure:

 ```tree
 vendor/